bwsw/sj-platform/SJDocs/source/SJ_CRUD_REST_API.rst

 .. tip:: A full range of error responses can be found at :ref:`Config_Settings_Errors`

-CRUD REST-API for Custom Files
+CRUD REST API for Custom Files
 ----------------------------------------

 The range of REST API methods described below allows to upload a custom jar or file, download it to your computer, get list of custom jars or files in the system and delete a custom jar or file.